Strong Secrecy from Channel Resolvability: Introduction

-The theoretical foundations of physical-layer security build upon the early works of Wyner~\cite{Wyner1975} and Csisz\'ar \& K\"orner~\cite{Csiszar1978}, which prove the existence of coding schemes ensuring reliability and secrecy for the wiretap channel; however, the recent surge of information-theoretic results about the wiretap channel has fostered few practical engineering solutions.
-This state of affairs is partly due to the fact that most works exploit the coding schemes of~\cite{Wyner1975,Csiszar1978}, in which the coding mechanism that guarantees secrecy is tied to channel capacity.
-This mechanism will be precisely defined in Section~\ref{sec:secrecy-metrics}; at this point, suffice to say that the codes in \cite{Wyner1975,Csiszar1978} are a union of sub-codes whose rates approach the channel capacity of the eavesdropper's channel as the blocklength grows large.
-Although such coding schemes have been successfully used to study many multiuser information-theoretic secrecy problems~\cite{InfoTheoreticSec,Bloch2011}, deriving secrecy from channel capacity leaves open a few lingering issues: \begin{enumerate} \item wiretap channel models that incorporate the limitations of modern communication systems, such as memory or lack of channel state knowledge, are difficult to analyze; \item the results obtained by tying secrecy to channel capacity are deemed too weak for cryptographic applications. \end{enumerate} This paper discusses an alternative approach to physical-layer security that addresses the aforementioned issues; the premise of the approach is that the coding mechanism for secrecy is fundamentally related to the notion of resolvability~\cite{Han1993} and not to channel capacity.
+The theoretical foundation of physical-layer security is the early works of Wyner~\cite{Wyner1975} and Csisz\'ar \& K\"orner~\cite{Csiszar1978}, which prove the existence of coding schemes ensuring reliability and secrecy for the wiretap channel; however, the recent surge of information-theoretic results regarding the wiretap channel has fostered few practical engineering solutions.
+This state of affairs is partly due to the fact that most works extend the coding schemes of~\cite{Wyner1975,Csiszar1978}, in which the coding mechanism that guarantees secrecy is tied to channel capacity.
+This mechanism will be precisely defined in Section~\ref{sec:secrecy-metrics}; at this point, suffice to say that the codes in \cite{Wyner1975,Csiszar1978} are a union of sub-codes that operate just below the capacity of the eavesdropper's channel as the blocklength grows large.
+Although such coding schemes have been successfully used to study many multiuser information-theoretic secrecy problems~\cite{InfoTheoreticSec,Bloch2011}, deriving secrecy from channel capacity leaves open a few lingering issues: \begin{enumerate} \item wiretap channel models that incorporate the limitations of modern communication systems, such as the presence of memory, are difficult to analyze; \item the results obtained by tying secrecy to channel capacity are deemed too weak for cryptographic applications. \end{enumerate} This paper builds upon an original observation of Csisz\'ar~\cite{Csiszar1996} and the work of Hayashi~\cite{Hayashi2006} to explore an alternative approach to physical-layer security that addresses the aforementioned issues; the premise of the approach is to relate the coding mechanism for secrecy to the notion of channel resolvability~\cite{Han1993,Han1994} and not to channel capacity.